Stephen King’s Comeback: Fascinating Reasons For The Author’s New Popularity

 — Cade Wilson (@BodybuFOE) April 3, 2017

-Not only that, but there are a lot of very high profile film and TV projects based on Stephen King’s books.
+Not only that, but there are a lot of very high-profile film and TV projects based on Stephen King’s books.
 Probably the most notable of them is the upcoming movie adaptation of King’s 1986 novel It, which features the seven-member Losers’ Club and Pennywise, the iconic cannibalistic clown, but also in development are movies for The Dark Tower, Gerald’s Game, 1922, and Drunken Fireworks along with TV adaptations of The Mist and Mr. Mercedes, as well as a Stephen King anthology series with J.J.
 Abrams, Castle Rock.

 So why the sudden upsurge in all things Stephen King?
 Those who address the issue have some very interesting ideas on the topic.

-Maybe the most straightforward reason has to do with the recent popularity of Stranger Things, the Netflix show that frequently payed homage to Stephen King’s coming-of-age tales (see It and The Body) and even featured easter eggs pointing to King’s work.
+Maybe the most straightforward reason has to do with the recent popularity of Stranger Things, the Netflix show that frequently paid homage to Stephen King’s coming-of-age tales (see It and The Body) and even featured easter eggs pointing to King’s work.
 The theory goes that the public obsession with Stranger Things, which released last July, combined with the rash of real-life creepy clown sightings that occurred around the same time, led to a fantastic public reception of the It re-adaptation.
 That led to many people picking up Stephen King’s It in book form, and, because the book is really, really good, it hooked a large percentage of those readers.
 The ones who had been hooked ended up reading more Stephen King and, after discovering he has a whole arsenal of greatness that has not been captured on screen, they became fans.
 Finally, this led to more multimedia Stephen King projects.

 All that I can say about #StrangerThings is that it`s the best thing that I ever seen on TV. pic.twitter.com/HY78xgEmyH